The net present value (NPV) allows you to evaluate future cash flows based on present value of money

 To make this more pragmatic, you could assume that the company's profits will grow every year at a certain rate g.

-Especially, for a short term horizon, defining expected growth is difficult.
+Especially for short-term horizons, defining expected growth is difficult.
 An approximated growth rate for profits that are far into the future is often around 2%.
 After a while, every business or product life cycle ends up in a competitive market environment and simply grows at the same rate as the overall economy.
 The above example recalculated with a continuous growth rate of 2% results in a net present value of $5000 for the company.

 Notice that the value is twice the value compared to the calculations without a growth.
 NPV calculations are very sensitive towards changes of inputs.
 Therefore, a sensitivity analysis is conducted in most cases.
 To do so you need to create a range of possible NPVs by using a range of possible growth and discount rates.